amirongit/notecode/temporal-101-python.md

 - activities are execution points from where failed workflow executions pick up & continue to perform other steps
 ## Registering Activities
 - activities should also be bound to wokers in order to get executed
+## Executing Activities
+### Importing Moduels Into Workflow Files
+- since activities could be non deterministic, they are marked as pass through
+### Specifying Activity Options
+- custom wrappers in SDK is used to execute activities
+- this allows temporal cluster to detect crashed workers, set options like timeout, scheduling & etc...
+### Retrieving The Result
+- workflows don't execute activity
+- using wrappers, workflows request the execution of activities to the temporal cluster
+- wrappers named `execute...` are synchronous; therefore, they block & return the result when possible
+- wrappers named `start...` are asynchronous
+    - they request the execution of activities to the temporal cluster & return handlers
+    - returned handlers could be awaited in order to get results of wrapped activities